The Santipada Buddhist Monastery

 of New Zealand is dedicated to providing opportunities for monastics and laypeople to learn and practice the liberating teachings of the Buddha.
 Our tradition is Zen/Theravada, which is a balanced combination of Zen Buddhism with Theravada Tradition.
 We are open and respectful to all other traditions that embody the Central Doctrine of the Buddha: Four Noble Truths and Eightfold Path.

-Santipada is a fourfold sangha of monastics (Bikkhu and Bikkhuni) and lay persons (Upasaka and Upasika) committed to learning and practice the virtue, morality, and meditation to gain the Quality of the Buddha: “The Awakened One”.
+Santipada is a fourfold sangha of monastics (Bikkhu and Bikkhuni) and lay persons (Upasaka and Upasika) committed to learning and practice the virtue, morality, and meditation to realize the Quality of the Buddha: “The Awakened One”.

 Bhante (Ayya) Yasala is the abbot of the monastery who ordained as a Bhikkuni (Female Monk) in the Korean Zen tradition in 1984.
 After completion of four years study of the Buddhist Doctrine, she practiced Zen meditation during a four-year intensive silent retreat in a remote mountain area.
 Later, Bhante went to Myanmar and India to practice meditation and learn the Theravadan tradition.
 In 2003, she came to New Zealand to share her experiences on meditation and the wisdom of Buddhism.
 Bhante Yasala is in charge of the monastery as an Abbot and responsible to train the female novice monastics.